 Fixing holes is just as much a part of surviving a mass shooting as making holes in the bad guy.
 This requires commitment and real training.
 Here is an article that will serve as a good primer.

 Your natural instinct in a mass shooting will often be to make the wrong moves.
 The only way to avoid this is to stay calm and think through the correct actions to take.
 It is easy to become a cowboy or to panic, but do not let pride or fear control you.

-Like any survival situation, logic and common sense will tell you what to do if you let them.
-Use your head and you will likely come out of it just fine.
+Like any survival situation, logic, coolness and training will tell you what to do if you let them.
+Use your head and you will likely come out of it just alive.